coskunlab/MAGIC-Metabotyping-and-Advanced-Graphical-Imaging-of-Chemicals/README.md

 To apply this pipeline to your own MSI + structural image dataset:

 1. **Preprocess**
-   - Align structural (fluorescence, IMC, H&E) image with MSI using BigWarp or equivalent.
+   - Align structural (fluorescence, IMC, H&E) image with MSI using ImageJ BigWarp, SIFT or equivalent.
    - Normalize MSI to [0,1] and convert to `.npy` or `.tiff`.

 2. **Run GSR**